Ethiopia's Sidama people vote on regional state - Journal du Cameroun

-Polls opened on Wednesday in Ethiopia’s ethnic Sidama region in a referendum for a new federal state, a critical vote in a tense region that could embolden others to follow.
+People in Ethiopia’s ethnic Sidama region voted on Wednesday in a referendum that could carve out a new federal state in a nation already struggling with community tensions.

+With heavy security on the streets, the mood on Wednesday in the regional capital Hawassa appeared calm.

-The Sidama push for statehood already triggered days of unrest in July that left dozens dead and prompted the government to place Ethiopia’s southern region under the control of soldiers and federal police.
+But the Sidama push for autonomy already triggered days of unrest in July that left dozens dead, and prompted the government to place Ethiopia’s southern region under the control of soldiers and federal police.

-But the mood on Wednesday morning in the regional capital Hawassa appeared calm.

-People formed long queues at polling stations at dawn, with some 2.3 million people registered to vote.
+Long queues at polling stations began gathering during the night, with some 2.3 million people registered to vote.

+“This is a special day for me,” said Fitsum Anbese, 32, a laboratory technician, who started queueing to vote two hours before daybreak, when polls opened.
+“I will be recognised for my identity, so I’m happy.”

 The referendum on autonomy springs from a federal system designed to provide widespread ethnic self-rule in a hugely diverse country, Africa’s second most populous, with more than 100 million people.